 I cosponsored H.R.
-5051, the Protect Women’s Health From Corporate Interference Act of 2014, which would prevent corporate employers from using religious beliefs to deny employees coverage of contraception or any other vital health service required by federal law and keep in place existing exemption for religious employers (e.g., houses of worship) and accommodation of religious non-profits.
-This bill is the legislative response to the Supreme Court decision in Hobby Lobby.
+5051, the Protect Women’s Health From Corporate Interference Act of 2014, to prevent corporate employers from using religious beliefs to deny employees coverage of contraception or any other vital health service required by federal law and keep in place existing exemption for religious employers (e.g., houses of worship) and accommodation of religious non-profits.
+This bill was the legislative response to the U.S. Supreme Court decision in Burwell v.
+Hobby Lobby Stores.

 I cosponsored H.R.
 728, the Access to Birth Control (ABC) Act.
 This bill would prevent pharmacists from refusing to fill a prescription for birth control and require pharmacies to help a woman obtain medication by her preferred method if the requested product is not in stock.